TERITORI/mainnet/mainnet/teritori-1/README.md

 Notes on the configurations.

 1. Multicore is important, regardless the less CPU time usage
-2. teritorid uses less than 1GB memory and 2GB should be enough for now.
+2. teritorid uses less than 16GB memory and 32GB should be enough for now for upgrades.
    Once your new server is running, login to the server and upgrade your packages.

 ## Setup your machine

-If you already have go 1.18+ and packages up to date, you can skip this part and jump to the second section: [Setup the chain](#setup-the-chain)
+If you already have go 1.19+ and packages up to date, you can skip this part and jump to the second section: [Setup the chain](#setup-the-chain)
 Make sure your machine is up to date:

 ```shell